wiheto/teneto/docs/tutorial/tenetobids/data.rst

 Data in tutorial
 ===================

 For this tutorial, we will use some dummy data.
-This is included with the teneto package in teneto/teneto/testdata/dummybids/.
+This is included with the teneto package in [pathtoteneteo]/teneto/data/testdata/dummybids/.
+To view the files we must first import the package and define thewhere the path is.

     >>> import teneto
     >>> import os